phil-6/pr_dev/cv.md

 - Worked extensively with partners to design and implement multiple complex cross-platform integrated solutions.
 - Implemented the Ryalto Developer page using Jekyll.rb with a detailed feature overview.
 - Grew the development team from 4 to 10 members.
-- Led the iterative improvement of existing features, planned and led the implementation of other features including Surveys, CSV Import & Export and VoIP Calling.
+- Led the iterative improvement of existing features, planned and led the implementation of new features including Surveys, CSV Import & Export and VoIP Calling.
 - Responsibility for management of full dev team, technical budget and tooling payments.

 #### **Lead Software Developer at Legal Innovation Lab Wales**